 Finally, you can help improve your gut health by replacing some of the things that make it work with external sources.
 For example, you could use digestive enzymes or organic salts to help with digestion and aid the compounds already begin secreted by your body.

 L-glutamine is one supplement that is particularly useful for gut health.
-IT also helps with recovery after training.
+It also helps with recovery after training.
 Fish oils, as we mentioned earlier are very important to gut health.
 They help battle inflammation, which is something that often happens in pour guts when we just cram stuff in there without giving them a rest.
 Probiotics also fall under the supplements category.

 Minerals like zinc, are also important to include in any grappling nutrition meal plan.
-They are building blocks for plenty of enzymes which are key to balanced gut microbiome.
+They are building blocks for plenty of enzymes which are key to a balanced gut microbiome.
 Cinnamon, mint, and other commonly found herbs and spices can also help improve digestion and gut health.
-Finally, you could always look to counter the acidic nature of the digestive system by using pH balancing foods, like kale, spinach, broccoli etc.
+Finally, you could always look to counter the acidic nature of the digestive system by using pH balancing foods, like kale, spinach, broccoli, etc.

 All In All